Chaitin's Omega and an Algorithmic Phase Transition: Critical Behavior

 $F(\epsilon)$ is finite at the critical point.
 It is continuous, but almost discontinuous.
 Thus, the phase transition is first-order, but almost zeroth order.
-We also see that the latent heat is infinite, and that the average program size $<l>$ diverges at the critical point.
-The average size $N$ of the output strings also diverges, as $l$ is of the order $\lg N$.\\
+We also see that the latent heat is infinite, meaning that the average program size $\langle l\rangle$ diverges at the critical point.
+The average size $N$ of the output strings also diverges, as $l\sim\lg N+\lg\lg N +...$ \\

-To put things into perspective, the size of the observable universe in Planck lengths is about $2^{200}$.
-The super-logarithm of this number is about 4.6, so for $\epsilon$ of order $2^{-200}$, $Z$ is still about $0.76\%$ away from 1.
-To get a super-logarithm of 5, we need a universe of size $2^{65'536}$ Planck lengths.
-Even then, $Z$ is still $0.58\%$ away from 1.
-In this sense, the super-logarithmic singularity is indistinguishable from a discontinuity of the partition function at least for all bit string ensembles that can be hosted by our universe.
+To put things into perspective, the age of the universe, as measured in Planck times, is $T_u\sim2^{200}$.
+For $\epsilon< 1/T_u$, one needs to consider input bit strings of length $l>T_u$, and therefore computation times $>T_u$, to compute $F$ and $\hat Z$ at $\beta=\beta_c+\epsilon$.
+The super-logarithm of $T_u$ is about 4.6, so for $\epsilon$ of order $2^{-200}$, $\hat Z$ is still about $0.76\%$ away from 1.
+To get a super-logarithm of 5, we would need a universe of age $2^{65'536}$ Planck times.
+Even then, $\hat Z$ would still be $0.58\%$ away from 1.
+In this sense, the super-logarithmic singularity (the dashed line in fig. 2) is invisible at least for all bit string ensembles that can be computed in our universe, and $\text{slog}_2(1/\epsilon)$ is effectively cut off at $4.5-5$.